jpauty/playground-functional-python/markdowns/higherOrder.md

 We now come back to higher order functions.
 I will present `map`, `filter` and `reduce`.
 Like `sorted`, these functions take a function and an iterator as parameters.

 When we work with collections, two very common programming patterns emerge:
- * *iterating a collection to build another collection.* In this case, at each iteration, we want to apply some transformation or some test to the current item and append the result to the new collection. `map` and `filter` fall into this category.
+ 1. *iterating a collection to build another collection.* In this case, at each iteration, we want to apply some transformation or some test to the current item and append the result to the new collection. `map`, `filter` and `sorted` fall into this category.
- * *iterating a collection and accumulating intermediate results to build a single value.* `any`, `all` and `sum` fall into this category.
-In this section we will study `reduce` which is a generalized version of these 3 functions.
-As an exercise, you will use `reduce` to write your own version of `any`, `all` and `sum`.
+ 2. *iterating a collection and accumulating intermediate results to build a single value.* `any`, `all`, `min`, `max` and `sum` fall into this category.
+In this section we will study `reduce` which is a generalized version of these 5 functions.
+As an exercise, you will use `reduce` to write your own version of these functions.

 # Converting the items of a collection with `map`.